 Maui is a beautifully unique tropical island in the middle of the Pacific Ocean.
-From pristine shorelines to lunar-like mountain peaks, verdant jungles to picturesque pastoral vistas, Maui has something to offer every sort of traveler.
+From pristine shorelines to lunar-like mountain peaks and verdant jungles to picturesque pastoral vistas, Maui has something to offer every sort of traveler.

 Maui is a happy medium between the crowded cityscapes of Honolulu and the quiet solitude of deserted beaches on the Big Island.
 Whether you want to party at a nightclub, get your adrenaline pumping with exciting watersports, or simply veg out on the ultimate relaxing getaway, Maui has you covered.

 In fact, there are so many beautiful areas on the island, that deciding where to stay on Maui can be a bit overwhelming.
 The South Shore and West Side are tourist hubs with many of Maui’s best hotels and resorts, golden-sand beaches, and endless fun activities.
 The North Shore is lush all year long with huge competition-level waves in the winter.

 East Maui is secluded in a landscape and community that is reminiscent of old Hawai’i, only reachable by a breathtaking drive along the famous single-lane “Road to Hana”.
 And Upcountry boasts cooler temperatures and island-wide vistas that are straight out of a postcard.

 Plus, Maui County also consists of two other inhabited islands, Lana’i and Moloka’i, which offer unparalleled privacy and cultural experiences.

 Keep reading to discover the best places to stay in Maui for your next island holiday!